saidvandeklundert/go/README.md

 In the previous example, x was shadowed in the `if` block.
 The value assigned inside the block disappears after the block is executed.

+## Go Garbage collector

+Garbage is data that has no more pointers pointing to it.
+That data should be freed up again to be reused.
+This is what the garbage collector does, clear out the garbage.
+Go has a garbage collector that does all the work for you, But it is still work that needs to be done.
 ## Stack and heap

 [Understanding Allocations: the Stack and the Heap - GopherCon SG 2019](https://www.youtube.com/watch?v=ZMZpH4yT7M0)